North–South Junction: Past improvements

 1900: tunnel No 12 abandoned and bypassed after an accident.
 See Accidents.

 Future proposals

 Double-tracking of this single-track section has been proposed a number of times.
 In the 1970s the Ministry of Works proposed a long tunnel underneath the Pukerua saddle.
 Double-tracking has been urged by the Greater Wellington Regional Council, which is keen to improve the speed and frequency of suburban commuter services.
-A single double track tunnel or twin tunnels has been suggested; see Kapiti Line under "Future".
+A single double track tunnel or twin tunnels has been suggested; see Kāpiti Line under "Future".